Texas Real Estate License Lookup | Check Your TREC License Status

 • No-questions-asked refund.
 If life gets in the way before you finish, you're not stuck.
 Refunds are available — no hoops.

 Ready to get your hours done?
-Browse TREA’s CE courses and pick what you need — or grab the full 18-hour renewal bundle if you’re starting from zero.
+Browse TREA's CE courses and pick what you need.
+Starting from zero?
+Grab the full 18-hour renewal bundle and knock it all out at once.
+The TREA FAQ also covers the most common CE renewal questions if you need clarity on requirements.

 Texas Real Estate License Lookup — Frequently Asked Questions